-Let me be the messenger, quite possibly the bad guy in some cases, if it’s not what a tenant is hoping to hear but that is our job.
+Let me be the messenger, quite possibly the bad guy in some cases, if it’s not what a resident is hoping to hear but that is our job.

-But we have to manage based on the golden rule that is landlord and tenant law and that lease document.
+But we have to manage based on the golden rule that is landlord and resident law and that lease document.

 And, having a great knowledge of those and then having the comfort to make those decisions and conversations based on that.